 Thanks to technology, people can now get around town without having to drive themselves - all for a fairly inexpensive fee.
 Before, if you couldn’t drive for whatever reason, you’d be forced to take public transportation, or worse, try to hail a cab.
 Both of those options have their drawbacks.
 Public transportation can take FOREVER, and cabs are expensive, often with prices going into the high double digits for a short ride.
-But now that Uber and Lyft exist, riders can get to where they need to go for a fairly cheap rate.
+But now that Uber and Lyft exist, riders can get to where they need to go for a fairly cheap rate, and you won't have to share a seat with transient or ensure your cabbie isn't taking the long way.
 But the one problem with this model is that you have to deal with Uber drivers and Lyft drivers.
 No matter which rideshare service you pull up on your iPhone, you’ll always end up riding with one of these types of Uber drivers.